FAQs

 What type of community outreach is planned for this project?

 Aurora city staff have already consulted with service providers on the type of programming and services the navigation campus should provide.
-They also plan on engaging with nearby residents, business owners and other stakeholders in the area of the proposed navigation campus, including those in nearby Denver, to create good neighbor plans.
+They also plan to engage with nearby residents, business owners, and other stakeholders in the area of the proposed navigation campus, including those in nearby Denver, to create good neighbor plans.

 Engagement with those experiencing homelessness will also be crucial and part of this project.